|

 This building

-on east side shows the reinforced arched rib concrete construction that
+on the east side shows the reinforced arched rib concrete construction

 Engineers.
 It cut the amount of steel used by half during a time

 when it was in short supply.
-Our understanding that all of the
+It may be assumed that all of the

 original construction would have had this roof structure.

-the north side which is owned by Tootsie Roll.
-One wonders if the
+the north side which is now owned by Tootsie Roll.
+This was the

 and B-24 Plant at Tulsa, OK - This is